Deepshift/DeepCreamPy/README.md

 * [FAQ](docs/FAQ.md)

 ## To do
-- Finish the user interface (estimated November)
+- Finish the user interface (estimated ???)
 - ~~Update model with better quality data (estimated November)~~
 - Add support for black and white images
 - Add error log